HE COMPENDIUM focuses on iconographical (visual) records, with the textual component limited to brief descriptions and references.

 Selection of three-dimensional art objects: sculptures and reliefs in a variety of materials (stone, terracotta, bronze, wood, etc.).

 VOLUME II: ADORNMENTS & TOOLS.

-Selection of decorative art objects: jewellery, talismans, seals, and arma-ments in a variety of materials (gemstone, gold, ivory, etc.).
+Selection of portable art objects: jewellery, talismans, seals, and arma-ments in a variety of materials (gemstone, gold, ivory, etc.).